stanford-rc/globus.stanford.edu/accounts.md

 also the last-resort option if you want to link a personal email address.

 {% include info-box.html
+   header="Google or ORCID"
-   header="Google, ORCID, United ID" content="If you have an account with one of these services—even if you registered with your personal email address—you can link them.
+   content="If you have a Google or ORCID account—even if you registered with your personal email address—you can link them.
 This is preferable to creating a Globus ID."
 %}

 Globus IDs for entities are covered more in the [Globus ID]({{